 Regardless of plumbing or PCB designing, it’s important for you to have a solid understanding of the medium you’re working in, and the tools you’ll be working with.
 Electro-depositing required materials directly into our PCB circuit enabled the continued miniaturization of our devices.
 Learning more about electrodeposition might be of service to you the next time you’re trying to find a seemingly impossible solution to a rigorous manufacturing demand.

-Electrodeposition Properties: For Semiconductors and Beyond
+Electrodeposition Properties: For Semiconductor Electronic Properties and Beyond

 Electrodeposition, electro-plating—all of these methods are electrochemical processes that are used to deposit some material onto a substrate.
 Electrodeposition is an electrochemical process that can be used to form a variety of semiconductor films and nanostructures on conducting or semiconducting substrates.
 The precursor compounds are dissolved in a chemical bath, and the films deposit via an electrochemical reaction.